-Midalidare’s grape varieties: Merlot - The variety
+Midalidare’s grape varieties: Merlot - The variety and the terroirs

 Merlot is one of the world’s most popular red wines.
 Merlot can be velvety and plummy, or rich and oaky.
 There is something for everyone, which is why Merlot is adored.